OpenShot/openshot-qt/doc/contributing.rst

 Please download our latest daily installer:
 """""""""""""""""""""""""""""""""""""""""""
-1. `www.openshot.org/download <https://www.openshot.org/download>`__ - grab the newest one from the 'Daily Build Installer' list.
+1. `www.openshot.org/download <https://www.openshot.org/download>`__ - click the '**DAILY BUILDS**' button, then grab the latest build from the list.
    (Use the buttons below to download installers for a different Operating System.)
 2. Then enable 'Debug Mode (Verbose)' in the Preferences
 3. Quit OpenShot and delete both log files: